pwnkin/daodelightful/README.md

 To use Daodelightful, you can use the following command:

+- `/about`: Print out about information for the bot.
-- `ddj chapter {number}`: Retrieve a specific chapter from the Dao De Jing by providing its number.
+- `/chapter`: Retrieve a specific chapter from the Dao De Jing by providing its number.

 ## Setup